 Creamy Roasted Red Bell Pepper Dip is a delicious way to enjoy fresh vegetables blended in a creamy, festive dip!

-I have loved going through so many of my older cookbooks and discovering new-to-me recipes.
+I have loved going through so many of my older cookbooks and discovering new-to-me recipes, like this Creamy Roasted Red Bell Pepper Dip.
 You know the kind, the cookbooks where friends, family or coworkers contribute their favorite recipes to share with those they care about and to spread their love of these cherished recipes to even more people.
 I’ve done that lately with several recipes like

 But one thing I’ve found about these recipes is that they often need adaptation.
 Sometimes it’s because I want to make them a bit healthier (2 cups of oil or 3 cups of sugar in a cake?
 Yikes!)
 But oftentimes it’s because the recipes are older and some of the ingredients that are called for either no longer exist or do not exist in the sizes specified.
 That’s what I’ve done with this Creamy Roasted Red Bell Pepper Dip.
 I adapted it a bit from its original but it’s still super delicious.